Dissatisfied with the delay in care, patients at the UPA in Rocha Miranda try to prevent the doctor from leaving; Watch video

-RIO — Videos circulating on social networks show patients, unhappy with the delay in care, preventing a doctor from leaving the UPA in Rocha Miranda after the end of her shift this Monday morning.
+RIO — Videos circulating on social networks show patients, unhappy with the delay in care, preventing a doctor from leaving the UPA in Rocha Miranda to carry out the transfer of a patient this Monday morning.
 The confusion occurred because, according to the patients, there was no other doctor in the unit to assist them.

 “She won’t leave.
 She’s the only doctor she has here.
 So she brings the other doctor to take her over.
 She’ll only leave when someone arrives to take her place”, said a patient who was waiting in the UPA lobby.